jarne/HackerDesktop/README.md

 $ npm start
 ```

-This app is using the [Parcel](https://parceljs.org) bundler, so you need to have installed Parcel in order to start the development server.

-You can create a production build using:
+A production build of the web app can be created using:

 ```
 $ npm run build
 ```

-The files are created in the `dist`-folder.
+The output files are located in the `dist` folder.

 ## 🙋‍ Contribution

 Contributions are always very welcome!
-It's completely equally if you're a beginner or a more experienced developer.
+It's completely equal if you're a beginner or a more experienced developer.

 Please read our **[Contribution Guidelines](CONTRIBUTING.md)** before creating an issue or submitting a pull request.